staminaloops/pebble.js-notes/README.md

 Accessor to the `fullscreen` property.
 See [Window].

-### Window (dynamic)
+### 1.1 Properties and methods just for the Window type (dynamic)

 A [Window] instantiated directly is a dynamic window that can display a completely customizable user interface on the screen.
-Dynamic windows are initialized empty and will need [Element]s added to it.
+Dynamic windows are **initialized empty and will need [Element]s added to it**.
 [Card] and [Menu] will not display elements added to them in this way.

 ````js
 // Create a dynamic window